CianMRoche/CianMRoche.github.io/_pages/caustica-documentation.md

 WebGL2 GPU renderer.

-- A single **GLSL 300 es fragment shader** runs the full multiplane lensing computation per pixel: it re-implements the multiplane recursion, all lens deflection models, all source brightness profiles, and tone mapping entirely on the GPU.
+- A single **GLSL 300 es fragment shader** runs the full multiplane lensing computation per pixel: it re-implements the multiplane recursion, all lens deflection models, all source brightness profiles, the colour-mapping warp, and the colour palettes entirely on the GPU.
-- Scene data (plane redshifts, lens positions and parameters, source positions and parameters, pasted-image textures) are packed into uniform arrays and uploaded each frame.
+- Scene data (plane redshifts and comoving distances, lens positions and parameters, source positions and parameters, pasted-image textures) are packed into uniform arrays and uploaded each frame.
 Fermat mode additionally receives up to 8 saddle-image $\varphi$ values as a float array uniform so the shader can highlight those contour levels.
-- The shader includes `lensPotential()` for analytic per-model potentials and `traceToPlaneWithPsi()`, which traces the ray while accumulating the effective potential $\psi_\text{eff}$ used in the Fermat quantity map.
+- The shader includes `lensPotential()` for analytic per-model potentials and `fermatPotential()`, which traces the ray and evaluates the comoving arrival-time surface (§4) for the Fermat map.
+- `vizWarp()` applies the value→$[0,1]$ warp (linear/sqrt/log/power/asinh) and `applyColormap()` selects the palette; both are driven by the `u_vizScale`, `u_vizScaleParam`, `u_vizMin`, `u_vizMax`, and `u_colormap` uniforms.
-- The `Renderer` class manages the WebGL context, shader compilation, geometry, and texture slots. `setScene(planes, dist, fov, toneMap, toneMapParam, vizMode, vizSrcIdx, isDark, saddlePhis)` triggers a redraw.
+- The `Renderer` class manages the WebGL context, shader compilation, geometry, and texture slots. `setScene(planes, dist, fov, viz, vizMode, vizSrcIdx, isDark, saddlePhis, fermatBeta)` triggers a redraw, where `viz = { scale, param, min, max, palette }`.
 - `preserveDrawingBuffer: true` is set on the WebGL context to allow screenshot and recording capture.

 ### `main.js`

 Application shell (~2500 lines).

-- **`state`**: single object holding all mutable app state: planes and their objects, selected IDs, display flags, add mode, tone-map settings, recording state.
+- **`state`**: single object holding all mutable app state: planes and their objects, selected IDs, display flags, add mode, per-viz-mode colour-mapping settings (`vizScale`: scale, parameter, limits, and palette for each of surface brightness, $\kappa$, $\gamma$, $\lvert\mu\rvert$, $\lvert\hat{\boldsymbol{\alpha}}\rvert$), recording state.
 - **`buildDOM()`**: constructs the entire UI tree in one pass (image panel, sidebar tabs, redshift axis, plane boxes area, toolbar, plane setup bar).
 - **Event wiring**: `attachHandlers()` for global keyboard/tab/toolbar events; `attachAxisHandlers()` for plane-dragging on the redshift axis; `attachPlaneCanvasHandlers(canvas, plane)` per plane panel; `attachImageHandlers(wrap)` for drag-to-move in the main image.
 - **`renderSidebar()`**: rebuilds the Object Controls and settings/recording tab content.
 Called whenever selection or state changes.
 - **`rebuildPlaneBoxes()`**: rebuilds the plane panel DOM from scratch, called when planes are added or removed.
 - **`_doRedraw()`**: packs the scene into the renderer, redraws the axis canvas, and redraws the overlay (critical curves, position markers, legend) on a 2D canvas layered above the WebGL output.
-In Fermat mode, `findStationaryPoints()` locates images of a source at the origin via a grid search followed by Newton-Raphson refinement, classifies them by Jacobian type, and computes their $\varphi$ values using `_computePsiEff()` (a CPU-side mirror of the shader potential accumulation) before passing saddle $\varphi$ levels to the renderer.
+In Fermat mode, `findStationaryPoints()` locates images of the source at $\boldsymbol{\beta}_s$ via a grid search followed by Newton-Raphson refinement, classifies them by Jacobian type, and computes their $\varphi$ values using `_computeFullFermat()` (a CPU-side mirror of the shader's comoving arrival-time surface) before passing saddle $\varphi$ levels to the renderer.
-- **Recording**: `captureSnapshot()` composites the WebGL canvas and overlay into a PNG; `startRecording()` / `stopRecording()` drive a `MediaRecorder` for WebM or a gif.js encoder for GIF.
+- **Recording**: `captureSnapshot()` composites the WebGL canvas and overlay into a PNG, reflecting the current view (lensed image or quantity map); `startRecording()` / `stopRecording()` drive a `MediaRecorder` for WebM or a gif.js encoder for GIF.
+UI chrome (the viz-mode chip, colour bar, sidebar) lives in separate DOM elements and is intentionally excluded from both PNG and recordings.
+The light-mode colour inversion that matches the on-screen lensed image is applied only in surface-brightness mode, since the quantity maps carry their own theming.
 - **Programmatic recording**: each selected object can have an initial and final position set; `startProgrammaticRecording()` interpolates all registered objects simultaneously.
-- **Config save/load**: `configToYaml()` serialises all planes and objects to a human-readable YAML string; `parseYamlConfig()` parses it back with strict type and range validation (allowlisted model names, hex-only color strings, bounded numeric coordinates) before updating state.
+- **Config save/load**: `configToYaml()` serialises all planes and objects, plus the view state needed to reproduce the rendered image (field of view, $z_\text{max}$, active viz mode, per-mode color mapping, contour spacing, critical-curve and point-source resolution, the critical-curve redshift, and the marker/legend/colorbar/critical-curve/caustic toggles), to a human-readable YAML string. `parseYamlConfig()` parses it back with strict type and range validation (allowlisted model names, hex-only color strings, bounded numeric coordinates).
+The scalar view settings are centralised in a `CONFIG_DEFAULTS` table that both seeds the initial state and supplies the fallback for any field missing from a loaded file, so older or partial configs load to a fully defined visual state rather than inheriting whatever was on screen.
+The page theme and pasted-image textures are not part of the config (the former is a site-wide preference, the latter is binary data).
 - **Tour**: `startTour()` / `showTourStep()`: spotlight-and-tooltip tutorial with mobile-aware step callbacks that open/close the plane setup drawer and switch mobile tabs as needed.

 ### `style.css`